nelsonzhu/go-config/README.md

 Cross platform: Windows, Linux, BSD and OS X.

+## What is go-config?

+go-config is a complete configuration solution for go applications.
+It is designed to work within an application, and can handle all types of configuration needs and formats.
+It supports:

+* reading from JSON, XML config files
+* reading from buffer
+* hot relaod
+* Marshaling interface easy support other format

+## install

+		go get github.com/nelsonzhu/go-config

 ## Example:

 * config

-	 config  implements configuration get and set, it safe for concureency Basic examples:
+	 config  implements configuration get and set, it safe for concureency

+	 Basic examples:

 		  type myConfg struct {